aishwaryaprabhat/goku/docs/installation_guide.md

 \q
 ```
 7. Run the command `kubectl apply -f apps/mlflow.yaml`
-8. Navigate to ArgoCD UI, navigate to the MLFlow app and click on "Details" then "Edit" to replace the placeholder values of the artifactRoot.s3.awsAccessKeyId and artifactRoot.s3.awsSecretAccessKey with the accesskey credentials you created in the MinIO steps above
+8. Navigate to ArgoCD UI, navigate to the MLFlow app and click on "Details" then "Edit" then "Parameters" tab to replace the placeholder values of the artifactRoot.s3.awsAccessKeyId and artifactRoot.s3.awsSecretAccessKey with the accesskey credentials you created in the MinIO steps above
 ![](../docs/assets/mlflow_creds.png)
 9. Next, click on "Sync"
 10. Observe to ensure that everything gets setup correctly, including the logs of the mlflow pod